Southern muriqui: Behavior

 Like chimpanzees, male southern muriquis are philopatric, while females immigrate to spread genetic diversity and avoid incestuous breeding with their relatives.
 They preferentially eat fruit, flowers, and buds and rely on tree bark and leaves as fallback food.

 Males within a community are tolerant of each other and intergroup aggression is rare.
 Although this species is nicknamed the "hippie monkey", due to their relaxed intergroup relationships, their attitude towards outsider males is far from harmonious, as a group of males was observed killing a male from outside their group (a trait shared with chimpanzees), though it is not known if this degree of aggression is natural or induced due to a lack of resources.
 It is unclear if Northern muriquis also exhibit this degree of aggression.

 Predation

 Predators of southern muriquis include grey-headed kites.

 Conservation

 This species is considered endangered because of habitat destruction, hunting pressures, and historic population declines.
 Only two captive populations of the southern muriqui exist.
 They are housed at the zoos of Curitiba and Sorocaba.
 The latter is located 80 km from the only long-term investigation of the southern muriqui in continuous forest, the Carlos Botelho State Park.
 The wild population was estimated at 1,300 in 2005.

-Muriquis are the largest neotropical species and are considered a flagship species.
+Muriquis are the largest neotropical primates and are considered a flagship species.

 In 2005, scientists, zookeepers, NGOs, and many others discussed priorities and strategies to protect muriquis from extinction.
 The Brazilian government in 2010 recognized the National Action Plan for the Conservation of Muriquis.